-At the November 1963 Annual General Meeting in London, the membership approved a policy on the structuring of an 'international' Mensa, and separation of the international board from the British board.
+At the November 1963 Annual General Meeting in London, the membership approved a policy on the structuring of an 'international' Mensa, and a separation of the international board - what was to become the International General Committee (IGC) - from the British board.
 This policy provided for the drafting and membership approval of a constitution, with subsequent elections to fill the posts created by it.
-The first 'formal' international constitution was approved in June 1964 (2,206 for, 264 against); it provided for 8 officers (Chairman, General Secretary, Treasurer, Membership Officer, Developments Officer, Editorial Committee Chair, Research Committee Chair and Premises Committee Chair).
-It further provided for one representative from each of the recognized national Mensa groups (United Nations style - without regard to group size).
-In September 1964, the first election was held, with the Wilson/Serebriakoff panel receiving the most votes (by about 4 to 1).
-The 'panel', or 'slate' system of voting is still used in International Mensa elections today (although there had not been a contested international election in many years until recently).
+The first 'formal' International Mensa Constitution was approved in June 1964, and it provided for 8 officers: Chairman, General Secretary, Treasurer, Membership Officer, Developments Officer, Editorial Committee Chair, Research Committee Chair, and Premises Committee Chair.
+It further provided for 1 representative from each of the recognized national Mensa groups (United Nations-style, without regard to group size).
+The first international Mensa election was held in September 1964.

 Mensa Gains Corporate Status

 Another provision of the 1964 constitution was the establishment of Mensa as a legal entity.
-After considerable work, Intermensa, Ltd. was incorporated as a 'holding company' on May 7, 1965.
+After considerable work, Intermensa Ltd was incorporated as a 'holding company' on May 7, 1965.
 Maurice Salzedo, a solicitor and active British Mensan, became Secretary of the Corporation.
-It is interesting to note that in 1965, the name 'Mensa' was already in use in another corporate name and thus the preferred 'Mensa International, Ltd.' could not be used.
-In 1976, when the name became available once more, Mensa International, Ltd. (MIL) was incorporated in England.
-From 1976, MIL co-existed with Intermensa, Ltd. However, in May 1985, for legal reasons, Intermensa, Ltd. was dissolved in favor of MIL.
+It is interesting to note that in 1965, the name 'Mensa' was already in use in another corporate name and thus the preferred 'Mensa International Ltd' could not be used.
+In 1976, when the name became available once more, Mensa International Ltd (MIL) was incorporated in England.
+For several years MIL and Intermensa Ltd were both in use until, in May 1985, Intermensa Ltd became dormant.

 The Executive Committee (ExComm)

-However, since 2005, another IBD-elected officer, the Director of Smaller National Mensas, has been included in the ExComm team.
-Also, in 2012, the chair of Mensa Germany joined ExComm due to that national group reaching the milestone of 10,000 members.
-Therefore, currently the Mensa chairs (or their proxies) of the three largest National Mensas (America, Britain, and Germany) each have a seat on ExComm.
+In 2005, this group became officially known as the Executive Committee, or ExComm, and the 6 representatives were joined by the newly-created Director of Smaller National Mensas.
+Later, in 2012, 7 became 8 when the chair of Mensa Germany took their seat due to that national group reaching the milestone of 10,000 members.
+Therefore, currently, the Mensa chairs (or their proxies) of the 3 largest National Mensas (America, British Isles, and Germany) each have a seat on ExComm.